PaulMcMillan-Astro/ExternalGalaxyAstrometry/README.md

 # ExternalGalaxyAstrometry
-Tools to analyse data with proper motions under the assumtion that they are drawn from an external rotating disc galaxy.
+Tools to analyse data with proper motions under the assumption that they are drawn from an external rotating disc galaxy.